Saxonica/SaxonJS-Tutorial-2021/README.md

 [let us know](mailto:norm@saxonica.com) or open an issue.

 The tutorial is configured to run a web server on port 9000.
-If you have another application running on that port, it may be simplest to just stop that application while you’re doing the tutorial.
-Alternatively, you can checkout the `configure-port` branch of this repository.
-On that branch, you can change the port number in `gradle.properties`.
-(At some point after the tutorial is given, we’ll merge that branch in to `main` but it’s much too risky to do that this morning!)
+If you have another application running on that port, you can edit the `gradle.properties` file and change `serverPort` to another value.
+Pick an unused port number larger than 1024.

 ## Background